frideosapps/rebuilder/README.md

   CountersModel() {

     // Initialize the instance of the `RebuilderObject` with
-    // with an instance of a `StateWrapper` that will be bound
+    // with an instance of a `RebuilderState` that will be bound
     // to a `Rebuilder` widget.
     counterDown = RebuilderObject<int>.init(
         rebuilderState: counterDownState,